-Archeological Unit Terms
+Archaeological Unit Terms

-Different chronological classifications use standardized sets of archeological unit terms, but terminology usually varies between chronologies.
+Different chronological classifications use standardized sets of archaeological unit terms, but terminology usually varies between chronologies.
 The generalized statewide model employs the terms "cultural tradition," "cultural complex," and "cultural period."
 Other models use terms such as pattern, stage, variant, phase, aggregate, focus, and composite.
-The definitions of all of these terms involve some kind of cultural content (diagnostic or typical artifacts and features), geographic distribution, and temporal duration.
+The definitions of all these terms involve cultural content (diagnostic or typical artifacts and features), geographic distribution, and temporal duration.
 Some of the terms are general and serve to identify broad cultural patterns that endured for long periods of time over expansive geographic areas.
 Others are specific.
-The following subsections cover the archeological unit terms used in the statewide model.
+The following subsections cover the archaeological unit terms used in the statewide model.
 Some other commonly encountered terms are discussed as well.